Guest Post by Lauren Covino-Smith

 Sure, it always helps to have spare socks, underwear, even pants if you’re in the midst of potty training for example.
 But beyond that, don’t plan for your children to have multiple wardrobe changes each day – this isn’t the Grammys!

-Here’s an opportunity to not only be practical and convenient but also environmentally conscious.
+Here’s an opportunity to not only be practical and convenient but also environmentally conscious when packing for kids.
 Rather than pack snacks and toiletries in bulky plastic containers, let’s consider some reusable options that won’t take up tons of space in your suitcases.

 I purchased from Amazon these amazing reusable silicone bags perfect for snacks.
 They are easy to clean and don’t take up a ton of space.
 I also splurged and bought us a set of metal straws with cleaning pipe and metal utensils.